When To Coach vs Mentor | Coaching Skills for Leaders

 When I coach and mentor leaders it's often surprising how leaders feel their role is to give advice.
 Developers are rewarded for solving problems and advising on solutions.
 Leaders often take this belief into leadership positions.
 It often takes an event such as an overwhelming workload or stress for leaders to explore other alternatives.

 To raise awareness of the choices in a given situation I teach Leaders the differences between coaching vs mentoring

 "Let's think through this problem together.
 I'll share some ideas, from my experience, that could help you."

 "Rather than give you advice, let me ask you a few questions.
 This will help you think about the problem from new perspectives.
 You'll be better prepared to tackle the challenge yourself."

-Just this week I was working with a Technology leader who was stuck in an advice trap with their team.
+Just this week I was working with a leader who was stuck in an advice trap with their team.